JobdeVogel/Solar-Irradiation-Prediction/README.md

 ## IrradianceNet: *Solar irradiance prediction using Deep Learning*
-Created by Job de Vogel target
+Created by Job de Vogel

 ### Introduction
 Run this code sequentially by calling main.py, arguments described in file.